-Year of the Brain: How to reduce the burden of depression in the workplace
+Year of the Brain: How to reduce the burden of depression in the workplace11-12-2015

 The European Brain Council (EBC) concluded its Year of the Brain campaign with a multi-stakeholder conference titled ‘Lifting the Dark Clouds: What can Europe do to Reduce the Burden of Depression in the Workplace’.

 The event was organised on 9 December in Brussels, Belgium, and was attended by key representatives of patient organisations, European Union (EU) institutions, academia and pharmaceutical industry.